 Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
 Learn more about the basics of cancer surgery.
 For grade 1 and grade 2 pancreatic NETs, more treatment after surgery is usually not needed.

-Treatments using medication are used to destroy tumor cells.
+The treatment plan may include medications to slow down or destroy tumor cells.
 Medication may be given through the bloodstream to reach tumor cells throughout the body.
 When a drug is given this way, it is called systemic therapy.
 Medication may also be given locally, which is when the medication is applied directly to the cancer or kept in a single part of the body.

-Medications are often given through an intravenous (IV) tube placed into a vein using a needle, as a pill or capsule that is swallowed (orally), or as intramuscular (IM) injections.
-If you are given oral medications, be sure to ask your health care team about how to safely store and handle it.
+Medications are often given through an intravenous (IV) tube placed into a vein using a needle, as a pill or capsule that is swallowed (orally), or as intramuscular (IM) or subcutaneous (SC) injections.
+If you are given oral medications to take at home, be sure to ask your health care team about how to safely store and handle them.

 The type of medications used for a pancreas NET include: